paulnguyen5634/Le-Dividend-Capture/README.md

 # Le-Dividend-Capture
 An attempt to make a dividend capture strategy algorithm which only took in the input for how many days before the dividend to buy a stock before selling it.
-This took into account the ex-dividend day as to reap in the dividend
+This took into account the ex-dividend day as to reap in the dividend.
+(Will potentially come back to this as it will be interesting to see if i can use ML to find the sweet spot for the typical dividned capture strategies.)